L-Infinity optimization to Bergman fans of matroids with an application to phylogenetics: Results for phylogenetics: l-infinity nearest ultrametrics

 Some readers may be familiar with a seemingly different definition of ultrametric which says that $\delta: X \times X \rightarrow \rr$ is an ultrametric if and only if for every triple $x,y,z \in X$ of distinct elements, the maximum of $\delta(x,y),\delta(x,z),\delta(y,z)$ is attained twice.
 This is equivalent to the definition given above.
 Sometimes the requirement that $x,y,z$ be distinct is relaxed.
 This gives the more restricted class of ultrametrics, consisting only of ultrametrics representable as $\delta_{T,\alpha}$ for nonnegative $\alpha$ compatible with $T$.
 See \cite[Chapter~7]{Semple2003} for details.
 We use the more inclusive definition of an ultrametric because it simplifies connections with tropical geometry. \\

 A \emph{polytomy} of a rooted tree is either a non-root internal node of degree at least four, or the root node if it has degree at least three.
 We say that a rooted tree is \emph{binary} if it does not have any polytomy.
-A \emph{resolution} of a tree $T$ is a binary tree $T'$ such that $T$ can be obtained from $T'$ via a (possibly empty) series of edge contractions.
+A \emph{resolution} of a tree $T$ is a binary tree $T'$ such that $T$ can be obtained from $T'$ via a (possibly empty) series of edge contractions \cite{Semple2003}.
 Note that if the topology underlying $\delta$ is not binary, then there will be multiple resolutions of the topology of $\delta$.
 Figure \ref{fig:polytomyTree} illustrates these concepts by representing a single ultrametric in three ways - on its topology and on two different resolutions.

 Given two dissimilarity maps $\delta_1,\delta_2$ on $X$ with associated matrices $D_1,D_2$, we define the \emph{$l^\infty$ distance between $\delta_1$ and $\delta_2$}, denoted $\|\delta_1-\delta_2\|_\infty$, to be the greatest absolute value among entries in $D_1-D_2$.
 An important question that comes up in phylogenetics is then: given a dissimilarity map $\delta$, which ultrametrics are nearest to $\delta$ in the $l^\infty$ metric?
 Chepoi and Fichet \cite{chepoi} give an algorithm for producing a single ultrametric $l^\infty$-nearest to a given dissimilarity map which we now describe.
+We denote the all-ones vector or dissimilarity map by ${\bf 1}$.

-\begin{thm}[\cite{chepoi}] Let $\delta$ be a dissimilarity map on a finite set $X$.
+\begin{thm}[{\cite[Corollary 1.
+See also discussion on p.
+607]{chepoi}}] Let $\delta$ be a dissimilarity map on a finite set $X$.
 Then the following algorithm produces an ultrametric on $X$ that is nearest to $\delta$ in the $l^\infty$ norm. \begin{enumerate} \item Draw the complete graph on vertex set $X$. \item Label the edge between $x$ and $y$ by $\delta(x,y)$. \item Define $\delta_u: X \times X \rightarrow \rr$ so that for each $x,y \in X \times X$,